ale4710/kpdtaiko/readme.md

 	//test script
 	bg+user+'test',

-then, on the root of the web server, make a folder called `songs`.
+then, on the root of the web server, make a folder called `debugsongs`.

 in that folder should be a file called `songlist.json`, and the songs you wish to play.

-`songlist.json` should contain a json array with the paths to the chart files themselves, relative to `songs/`.
+`songlist.json` should contain a json array with the paths to the chart files themselves, relative to `/debugsongs/`.

 for example, consider the following directory structure.